OSE3Sandbox/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/README.md

 There are many modules for tower (search tower_ [here](http://docs.ansible.com/ansible/list_of_all_modules.html)).
 There is no ansible module for creating a workflow.
 It would be helpful if this were available.
 For now, we will try to use the tower-cli.
 Also, there is no way to start an SCM update using the tower_project ansible module.
 It would be helpful if that existed, so the SCM update could be issued and then job_templates could reference the available playbooks that were synchronized.

+It also appears that workflows can be exported via a schema.
+There is a great document [here](https://github.com/ansible/tower-cli/blob/master/docs/WORKFLOWS.md) on how to do workflows via tower-cli.
+The problem is that schemas use IDs to describe relationships and these IDs are dynamically generated.
+I'm looking to see if I can just use the schema name now.

 ## Future Sections

 We would like to add the following sections.